harrel56/java2ts/README.md

     // default value: true
     sorting = false

-    // set of unsupported types which should not be processed, will use 'any' type
+    // predicate for Class<?> class, return true if type should be processed (unsupported types will use 'any' type)
-    // default value: ['java.lang.Object', 'java.lang.Class']
+    // default value: supports all except Object.class and Class.class
-    unsupportedTypes = ['org.testing.Parent']
+    unsupportedTypes = { type -> type.getPackageName().contains("java.") }

     // function which will be used to map Class objects to typescript type names
     // please don't use stateful Closures to ensure its serializability